Chart Color Schemes

 Recent residential development output has been above average within Deloraine when compared nationally

 Deloraine has recorded approximately 40 residential properties granted approval each year over the past five financial years, totalling 202 homes.
-As of FY-26, 11 approvals have been recorded.
-Over these five years, an average of 1.8 people moved to the area for each dwelling built.
-This figure has eased to 0.7 people per dwelling over the past two financial years.
-Development projects averaged $499,000 in construction value during this period.
+As of FY-26, 25 approvals have been recorded.
+On average, 1.8 people moved to the area for each dwelling built between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
+This has eased to 0.7 people per dwelling over the past two financial years due to increased supply availability.
+Development projects averaged $319,000 in construction value during this period.

-In FY-26, $8.2 million in commercial development approvals have been recorded.
-Deloraine shows 13.0% lower construction activity per person compared to the Rest of Tas., and it ranks among the 78th percentile nationally for areas assessed.
-All new construction has consisted of standalone homes, maintaining the area's low density character.
+In FY-26, $8.2 million in commercial development approvals have been recorded, suggesting limited focus on commercial development.
+Compared to the Rest of Tas., Deloraine shows 13.0% lower construction activity per person while it ranks among the 77th percentile nationally for areas assessed.
+All new constructions were detached dwellings, preserving the area's low-density nature and attracting space-seeking buyers with approximately 159 people per dwelling approval.

 Frequently Asked Questions - Development